British government to start booster shots for vulnerable populations next week

 Health Secretary Sajid Javid said the booster program would begin next week in England, with the rest of the country expected to follow suit.

+Speaking in the House of Commons, Javid said that some of the emergency powers Parliament introduced at the start of Britain’s lockdown in 2020 would be repealed.
+But others would be kept as part of the government's “Plan B.”

+This included contingency measures such as legally mandating face masks — prompting one Conservative lawmaker to cry out “No!” — and working from home.
+He also said that while plans to introduce vaccine passports for large gatherings have been scrapped, “we will be holding that power in reserve.”

-Later on Tuesday, Prime Minister Boris Johnson is scheduled to reveal his plan for “living with the virus” and “getting though the winter.”
+Later on Tuesday, Prime Minister Boris Johnson is scheduled to expand on the plans for “living with the virus” and “getting though the winter.”

-Johnson is also expected to announce that his government will give up some of the sweeping emergency powers that Parliament granted under the Coronavirus Act.
-Those could include being able to temporarily shut down schools and businesses, impose restrictions on gatherings and events, and even to detain infectious people.
+Johnson is also expected to announce that his government will give up some of the emergency powers, including being able to temporarily shut down schools and businesses, impose restrictions on gatherings and events, and even to detain infectious people.

-Over the weekend, the prime minister said that “extraordinary times required necessary but intrusive measures” but that he was now ”determined to get of rid of any powers we no longer need because of our vaccine defences.”
+Over the weekend, the prime minister said that “extraordinary times required necessary but intrusive measures” but that he was now “determined to get of rid of any powers we no longer need because of our vaccine defenses.”

 The first booster jabs will be offered at mass vaccination sites, starting with those in nursing homes and those over 80 — and then proceeding down through the age groups, said health experts.